wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/document-message.md

 ## Sample scenario

-This example demonstrates the ESB profile transmitting an entire message from a client to a sample Axis2 server as a document message, which the Axis2 server processes so it can identify which operation to invoke.
+This example demonstrates transmitting an entire message from a client to a sample Axis2 server as a document message, which the Axis2 server processes so it can identify which operation to invoke.

-The diagram below depicts how to simulate the example scenario using the ESB profile.
+The diagram below depicts how to simulate the example scenario using the WSO2 MI.

 ![Document message]({{base_path}}/assets/img/learn/enterprise-integration-patterns/message-construction/document-message.png)